Founders First raises $9 million to invest in diverse founders

 The money for the San Diego, California-based fund for diverse founders comes from the Rockefeller Foundation and the Surdna Foundation.
 The series A funding will accelerate the deployment of Founders First’s $100 million credit facility from Community Investment Management to fund 400 companies.

-Targeted founders include women; military veterans; and people who identify as LGBTQ+, Black, Indigenous, or BIPOC.
-The fund offers them more flexible growth capital than traditional bank debt.
+Targeted founders include women; military veterans; people who identify as LGBTQ+; and BIPOC and Indigenous individuals.
+The fund offers more flexible growth capital than traditional bank debt.
 The funding will also allow Founders First to expand into new regions across the United States.

 The money will help businesses scale while demonstrating the value proposition in supporting minority-led small businesses.
 Through this expansion, Founders First will become one of the country’s largest revenue-based finance and advisory support investment platforms for underserved small businesses.